-Britain has a half free press, I would say IT was not until the later sixties and seventies that the harsh fallacy of the assumption was exposed, that the limits of free inquiry, as distinct from free speech, were there for all to see.
-The principal reason, I suggest, lay in the arrival of a new breed of print and broadcast journalist.
-Many of them were restless university graduates trained to question authority, including, be it said, the authority of the editor, especially the hard core of didactic rebels from Australia.
+®LM10- Many of them were restless university graduates trained to question authority, including, be it said, the authority of the editor, especially the hard core of didactic rebels from Australia.
 They and their newspapers collided with the barriers that had until then been the invisible defences of - to adapt Teddy Roosevelt - malefactors of great power.
-Malefactors capable of poisoning citizens with nuclear wastes; or building an airline knowing it will fall out of the skies; or concealing plans to rob communities of their railways; or bribing a member of Parliament for a foreign interest; or selling a deforming drug and refusing to compensate for the shattered lives; or bringing the weight of the state against a Cabinet minister who wanted to shed light on the hidden places in government.
+Malefactors capable of poisoning citizens with nuclear wastes; or building an airline knowing it will fall out of the skies; or concealing plans to rob communities of their railways; or bribing a member of Parliament for a foreign interest; or selling a deforming drug and refusing to compensate for the shattered lives; or bringing the weight of the state against a Cabinet ministers who wanted to shed light on the hidden places in government.

-I am not suggesting the 'invisible' barriers were erected in some conspiracy by the wielders of power.
+I am not suggesting the "invisible" barriers were erected in some conspiracy by the wielders of power.
 The law of confidence was a bastard of commercial law; it is instructive to track its development from protecting a patent for glue to concealing affairs of the realm.
 Some statutes, like unexploded bombs, lay in the exigencies of war - the Official Secrets Act.
-But the last time I counted there were no fewer than 61 statutory provisions in Britain to conceal information.
+But the last time I counted there were no fewer than 61 statutory provisions to conceal information.
 Again, the last time I counted there were 95 forbidden subjects in Parliamentary questions.
-The most significant restraints lay - still lie - in the marrow of our constitutional bones, in common law precedents which for long have exalted property rights over personal rights and in judges accustomed to regarding official information as the property of the government, not of the people.
-It was not some bolshie journalist but Thomas Jefferson who argued that the trouble with British democracy was that the Tory or Norman concept of rights is dominant: that rights are grants from the Crown, rather than the Whig or Saxon concept that they are natural to the people and the Crown has no powers except those expressly granted.
+The most significant restraints lay - still lie - in the marrow of our constitutional bones, in common law precedents which for long have exalted property rights over personal rights and in judges accustomed to regarding official information as the property of the government not of the people.
+It was not some bolshie journalist but Thomas Jefferson who argued that the trouble with British democracy was that the Tory or Norman concept of rights is dominant: that rights are grants from the Crown has no powers except those expressly granted.